LiamMitchell6767/Python_Data_Jobs_Project/README.md

 # Introduction

-Welcome to my analysis of the data job market, focusing on data analyst roles.
+Welcome to my analysis of the data job market in the US, focusing on data analyst roles.
 This project was created out of a desire to navigate and understand the job market more effectively.
 It delves into the most in-demand and top-paying skills to help find optimal job opportunities for data analysts.

 # The Questions
-Below are the questions I want to answer in my project:
+Below are the questions I aim to answer in my project:

 1. What are the skills most in demand for the top 3 popular data roles?
 2. How are in-demand skills trending for Data Analysts?